undefinedlabs/scope-docs/docs/swift-compatibility.md

 ### Libraries

-The Scope agent is compatible with the following libraries:
+The Scope Swift agent is compatible with the following libraries:

 | Name                                                                      | Span/event creation | Extract | Inject |
 |---------------------------------------------------------------------------|:-------------------:|:-------:|:------:|